tel: +48 888 99 98 98

 Exercise Caution with Neodymium Magnets

 Studies show a small percentage of people have allergies to certain metals, including nickel.
 An allergic reaction often manifests as skin redness and rash.
-If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.
+If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.

-Comparing neodymium magnets to ferrite magnets (found in speakers), they are 10 times more powerful, and their power can surprise you.
+Comparing neodymium magnets to ferrite magnets (found in speakers), they are 10 times stronger, and their strength can shock you.

 Magnets are not toys, children should not play with them.

 Not all neodymium magnets are toys, so do not let children play with them.
-In such a situation, surgery is necessary to remove them.
-In the worst case scenario, it can result in death.
+Small magnets pose a serious choking hazard or can attract to each other in the intestines.
+In such cases, the only solution is to undergo surgery to remove the magnets, and otherwise, it can even lead to death.

-To raise awareness of why neodymium magnets are so dangerous, read the article titled How dangerous are strong neodymium magnets?.
+To raise awareness of why neodymium magnets are so dangerous, see the article titled How dangerous are very powerful neodymium magnets?.

 Dhit sp. z o.o. logo